mesosphere/dcos-docs-site/pages/services/beta-kafka-zookeeper/2.1.1-3.4.11-beta/limitations/index.md

 navigationTitle:
 title: Limitations
 menuWeight: 100
-excerpt:
+excerpt: Understanding ZooKeeper configuration limitations
 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-commons -->

-# Zookeeper Configuration
+# ZooKeeper Configuration

 ## Node Count

-Only 3 or 5 Zookeeper nodes are allowed.
+Only 3 or 5 ZooKeeper nodes are allowed.

 ## Rack-aware Replication

 Rack placement and awareness are not supported at this time.

-## Updating Zookeeper settings
+## Updating ZooKeeper settings
 Reconfiguration of certain ZooKeeper settings is not allowed after deployment:
 - ticktime
 - client port